 How much do the USB drives cost?

 USB drives for our GCSE courses are £49.
 A level courses are £79.
 If you need local copies of videos for both a GCSE and an A Level course, you can purchase a bundle for the discounted price of £109.

 Purchasing a USB drive also includes a lifetime, site-wide licence to host the videos included on your intranet or internal learning platform, providing access is password-protected and only available to students at your school (not across a multi-academy trust).
 It does not grant you a free upgrade when new videos are released.

 Why do I have to pay for something that is available elsewhere for free?

-Our videos on YouTube are not included in a Craig'n'Dave membership.
-They are provided free of charge through the YouTube platform.
+Our videos are not factored into the cost of a Craig'n'Dave membership, as they are provided free of charge through the YouTube platform.

-When viewing them on YouTube we can benefit from Google algorithms promoting our resources and content, plus the use of cards and end-screens to make students and teachers aware of our other products.
-Hosting the videos locally by purchasing them on a USB drive means we lose this valuable data.
+When viewing our videos on YouTube, we benefit from Google algorithms promoting our resources and content, plus the use of cards and end-screens to make students and teachers aware of our other products.
+Providing local copies of our videos on a USB drive means we generate less of this valuable data.

 So, in essence, by purchasing our videos on a USB drive, you are paying for two things:

 ● A lifetime, site-wide licence to host our videos locally on your password-protected intranet or internal learning platform.